Pricing and Valuation under the Real-World Measure: Market Completeness and Sensitivity

-We see that sensitivity is a highly desirable microeconomic property.
+We see that sensitivity is a highly desirable economic property.
 A market that is sensitive can immediately react to the news evolving with $\textbf{F}$, irrespective of whether those news are considered ``good'' or ``bad.''
 This means in a sensitive market, the asset prices instantly adapt to the investment decisions that are based on the future price expectations of the market participants with respect to $\textbf{F}$.
-More precisely, each information in $\textbf{F}$, that is \emph{useful} for assessing the physical distribution of future asset prices, has an immediate impact on the supply and demand curves and thus affect the current market quotes.
+More precisely, each information $F_t\in\mathcal{F}_t$ that is considered \emph{useful} for assessing the physical distribution of future asset prices has an immediate impact on the supply and demand curves, which instantaneously affects the market quotes at time $t$.
 This does not mean that every subject who operates on the basis of $\textbf{F}$ makes the same investment decision.
 Market sensitivity does not even imply that the investment decisions are rational in any sense and pricing in a sensitive market need not be fair.
 For this reason, market sensitivity must not be confused with Fama's fair-game model \citep{Fama1970} or any other approach to market efficiency that requires the absence of ``economic profits'' \citep{Jensen1978}.
-Hence, the concept of market sensitivity does not suffer from the joint-hypothesis problem.
-For a brief overview of the Efficient-Market Hypothesis see Section \ref{Sec.: The Classic Approach to Market Efficiency}.
+Hence, the concept of market sensitivity does not suffer from the joint-hypothesis problem (see Section \ref{Sec.: The Classic Approach to Market Efficiency}).